 First and foremost, though, I’m a writer.
 My mother was a kindergarten teacher who taught me to read and write, first printing and then cursive.
 She inspired my love of reading that continues today.
 I keep track of what I read on Good Reads.
 I learned to type on a manual typewriter and was fortunate to take a Smith-Corona portable to college.
 Eventually, I graduated to an IBM Selectric machine and my writing speed improved.
 Then along came computers and life as a writer was enriched beyond measure.
 Now my typing keeps up with my thought process more readily.

 My writing career has been blessed by a stint as photojournalist for my home town newspaper.
-One of my revered images is the sunset taken at the Black River Jam (shown below) that was popular with those who attended.
+One of my revered images is the sunset taken at the Black River Jam outdoor concert (shown below) that was popular with those who attended.
 It was an awesome event put on by my neighbor and friend, Dennis Ogurek.

 My newspaper work gave me the opportunity to blossom into managing editor and editor of Future magazine and director of publications for The United States Jaycees while it was still headquartered in Tulsa.